Skip to content

 await openEditor(fileToEdit)

-// Using auto-complete for long lists
+// Using for long lists

-const countries = ["Afghanistan", "Albania", "Algeria", /* ... */]
+const countries = ["Afghanistan", "Albania", "Algeria" /* ... */]

 const country = await autoselect("Select your country:", countries, "country")